 why personal branding matters on social media

-Let’s look at these real-life examples for why personal branding matters on social media, because in 2021 social media can be both a powerful tool AND such a detrimental waste of energy.
+Let’s look at some real-life examples for why personal branding matters on social media, because these days social media can be both a powerful tool AND such a detrimental waste of energy.
 On one hand, it’s pretty rad that we can connect with likeminded people all over the world.
 On the other hand, are we not tired of seeing blurry pictures of our high school friend’s fourth baby?!
 I DIGRESS.

 I’ve been seeing a bunch of posts, messages, and comments on Instagram lately about how frustrating it is to be overwhelmed by social media – to have a billion thoughts and feelings but not be able to express them with words.

-Entrepreneurs want to be present online, to share their values and beliefs, to connect with their communities, but they just can’t bring themselves to.
+Entrepreneurs truly do want to be present online, to share their values and beliefs, to connect with their communities, but they just can’t bring themselves to.

 And I’m here to tell you that if you can’t right now… don’t.

 We’re so inundated with information, from all directions, 24/7, that by the time we’ve processed how we feel and know what we want to say in response to ONE event or tragedy – two more already happened.
 And it’s almost like there’s an unspoken expectation that because we have access to information in real time, that means we need to react publicly in real time too.

 But that’s not necessary, and it’s often impossible.
 (This is especially true for those of us who process internally, not externally.
 We can’t talk about it until we think about it!).

 I promise it’s okay to log off, unplug, and process offline.
 It’s okay to not have the words to immediately express your feelings.